“What’s Your Fee?” for Weddings and Parties

-Here we are one day last summer, entertaining at a lovely afternoon garden wedding in Watsonville.
+For example, here’s the Magnolia Jazz Band one recent summer, entertaining at a lovely afternoon garden wedding in Watsonville.
 Thank you for all your wonderful photos, Rebecca and Orbie Pullen.

-Like you see here, brides and grooms often add drums to the trio, when their celebration calls for lots of dancing.
+Like you see here, brides, grooms, and party planners often add drums to the trio, when their celebration calls for lots of dancing.
 They can also add a saxophone, trumpet, or piano, when they want a larger band.
-This kind of flexibility is just one of the services we always offer.
+This kind of flexibility is just one of the services we always offer, and naturally our fee depends on the size of the band.

 So what should guide our decisions?
 Tell you in a minute.